harishgobugari/SSEETL/README.md

   - Verify presence of expected values in specific columns.
   - Ensure vehicle count is greater than zero.
   - Validate county names related to the Republic of Ireland (RoI).
+  - Ensure Population greater than 0 and year greater than 2000.

   These tests ensure data quality and consistency before further processing or analysis.

 ### Data Loading